17 Unique Pickup Trucks That Are Impossible to Find Today

 Image: Gadget Review

-In the landscape of automotive history, few things are as iconic as pickup trucks, which have long married practicality with personality.
-We’re diving into 17 of the rarest, most under-the-radar pickups ever made, each with a unique story, design, or feature that sets it apart.
-Let’s take a journey through these forgotten gems.
+Few things are as iconic as pickup trucks, which have long married practicality with personality.
+We’re diving into 17 rare, limited edition, or under-the-radar pickups, each with a unique story, design, or feature that sets it apart.

 17. Chevrolet Cameo – Exterior